Alabama

 |

 The absentee ballot contains an affidavit that the voter must sign under penalty of perjury.
-The election administrator compares the voter’s signature on the absentee ballot application and the absentee ballot envelope the signature in the registration record.
+The election administrator compares the voter’s signature on the absentee ballot application and the absentee ballot envelope to the signature in the registration record.
 If the administrator determines that the ballot is not entitled to be cast under this title, the administrator shall mark the absentee ballot envelope “Rejected,” write the reason for the rejection on the envelope and sign it.

 |